 Single Family or Duplex properties:

-Single Family or Duplex projects that are disturbing more than 400 s.f. and where the total amount of impervious is greater than 2500 s.f. (the average amount of impervious) will need to submit a Residential Stormwater Questionnaire. (fillable word form version or pdf version).
-For assistance in filling out the form, please check out the "Disconnected or Connected Impervious?" primer or contact the Stormwater Program Manager at firstname.lastname@example.org.
+Single Family or Duplex projects that are disturbing more than 400 s.f. and where the total amount of impervious is greater than 2500 s.f. (the average amount of impervious) will need to submit at least a Small Project Erosion Control Form (see above) as well as a Residential Stormwater Questionnaire (fillable word form version or pdf version).
+For assistance in filling out the form, please check out the "Disconnected or Connected Impervious?" primer or contact the Stormwater Program at email@example.com or 863-4501.

 Commerical Properties (including Triplexes):

 Triplex or Commercial projects that are disturbing more than 400 s.f. will be required to submit some form of Erosion Prevention and Sediment Control Plan as well as a Stormwater Management Plan depending on the size of the project.
-Please submit the Stormwater Management Screening Sheet (fillable word form version or pdf ) to the Stormwater Program Manager to determine the requirements of your project.
+Please review the eligibility requirements on the Small or Standard Erosion Prevention and Sediment Control plan forms.
+Additionally, if you are adding or redeveloping any impervious, please submit the Stormwater Management Screening Sheet (pdf ) to the Stormwater Program to determine the requirements of your project.

 Once the requirements have been determined, please ensure that you submit all of the requirements listed on the Stormwater Management Plan Requirements.